Hospital chief talks Texas's rising coronavirus cases: 'People have completely let their guard down' - LI News Radio

 “Somewhere around Memorial Day people just sort of sighed a breath of relief and said, ‘Hey, I’m going to act like it’s summer.
 I’m going to act like this thing was never here,’ and we’re paying the price for that now,” he said.

 Houston’s rise in cases is part of the overall trend across the state.
-Texas has 120,370 confirmed cases and daily new case counts have risen over the last few weeks.
-On Tuesday, the state recorded a record number of new cases — 5,489 — according to the state’s health department.
+Texas has 125,921 confirmed cases and daily new case counts have risen over the last few weeks.
+On Wednesday, the state recorded a record number of new cases — 5,551 — according to the state’s health department.
+The previous record was set just one day earlier.

 Boom said the increase in coronavirus patients hasn’t yet led to a peak in ICU beds at Houston Methodist’s facilities.